tqm-dev/django-app-with-hylang/README.md

 # Django sample application written in Hylang

-This project is an implementation of django app using Django REST framework with Hylang.
+This project is a sample implementation of django app using Django REST framework with Hylang.

 ## How to set up